 \subsection{Symbolic Variable Analysis}

-In DSE, the outcome of a conditional branch can depend on a symbolic variable.
-Such branches are called {\em symbolic branches}.
-If both outcomes of a symbolic branch ({\em true} and {\em false}) are feasible the DSE has to fork the execution and explore both outcomes of the branch.
-To minimize the number of paths explored by DSE, we need to apply the \name transformation only at symbolic branches that are expensive for DSE to explore.
+In DSE, if the outcome of a conditional branch depends on a symbolic variable, it is called a {\em symbolic branch}.
+If both outcomes of a symbolic branch ({\em true} and {\em false}) are feasible, the DSE has to fork the execution and explore both outcomes of the branch.
+To minimize the number of paths explored by DSE, we need to apply the \name transformation only at expensive symbolic branches for DSE to explore.
 This requires identifying symbolic branches in the program at compile time.
-Our symbolic variable analysis is based on {\em Divergence Analysis}~\cite{llvm_div_analysis}.
-Divergence analysis is a data-flow analysis used to identify divergent variables in GPU programs (or programs that uses SIMD instructions).
-A program variable is marked as {\em divergent} if its value is different across different threads (or SIMD lanes) of a GPU kernel.
-Divergence analysis tracks data and control dependances across registers to identify divergent variables.

-Divergence analysis cannot be adapted directly to identify symbolic variables because it is intra-procedural.
-It does not consider symbolic value flow across function boundaries.
-Next we describe how we address this limitation to design an inter-procedural symbolic variable analysis.
+Our symbolic variable analysis is based on {\em Divergence Analysis}~\cite{llvm-div-analysis}.
+Divergence analysis is a dataflow analysis used to identify divergent variables in GPGPU programs (or programs that use Single Instruction Multiple Data (SIMD) instructions).
+A program variable is marked as {\em divergent} if its value is different across different threads (or SIMD lanes) of a GPGPU kernel.
+Divergence analysis tracks data and control dependences across registers to identify divergent variables.
+This analysis cannot be adapted directly to identify symbolic variables because it is intra-procedural.
+But symbolic values flow across function boundaries.
+Next, we describe how we address this limitation in designing an inter-procedural symbolic variable analysis.

-First step of symbolic variable analysis is identifying symbolic sources.
-Symbolic sources simply refer to variables that are explicitly marked as symbolic by the user.
-Symbolic source can be a variable that is explicitly marked as symbolic by the user.
-For example, in KLEE~\cite{klee} a variable can be marked as symbolic using the \code{klee\_make\_symbolic} function.
+The first step of symbolic variable analysis is identifying symbolic sources.
+Symbolic sources refer to variables explicitly marked as symbolic by the user.
+For example, in KLEE~\cite{klee}, a variable can be marked as symbolic using the call to function \code{klee\_make\_symbolic}.
 Any user arguments to the program are also considered symbolic sources (\ie the arguments to the \code{main} function).
-Similar to divergence analysis, if we use an intra-procedural data flow analysis after marking symbolic sources, it will only mark a subset of true symbolic instructions in the program.
+Similar to divergence analysis, if we use an intra-procedural dataflow analysis after marking symbolic sources, it will only mark a subset of truly symbolic instructions in the program.
 This is because the symbolic property of a variable is not propagated to callees from a call site with symbolic arguments.